-The second phase of this analysis demonstrates that unregulated loads and non-code building characteristics are critical to accurate predictions of building performance outcomes, but are lacking from previous modeling analyses of code impacts and progress.
+The second phase of this analysis demonstrates that unregulated loads and non-code building characteristics are critical to accurate predictions of building performance outcomes, particularly with respect to understanding energy end use breakdowns and the code opportunities these represent.
+However this type of analysis is lacking from previous modeling analyses of code impacts and progress.
 As the State of Washington proceeds on energy code development and tracking building performance progress, it will be critical that specific information be collected in subsequent field work that supports more accurate modeling of these aspects of building performance.